terra-quantum-public/tq42sdk/docs/source/QuEnc_Algorithm/Parameters_and_Hyperparameters.md

 - shots: int

 - backend: string
-('IBM', 'IONQ')
+('IBM', 'IONQ', 'CIRQ_SIMULATOR')

-Currently we can run on either an IBM or IONQ backend.
+Currently we can run on either an IBM, IONQ or CIRQ_SIMULATOR backend.
 To choose, we need to specify it using the "backend" parameters:

 ## Using the CLI: